Should Dance Be Taught In School?

 Creative expression is where dance education shines.
 First, students learn foundational concepts like the elements of dance: body, action, space, time, and energy.
 Then, they use these building blocks to improvise, develop movement sequences, and create their own unique choreography.
 Physical creativity empowers students to express themselves nonverbally.
 Self-expression is critical to healthy emotional development, and dance is a perfect outlet.

-Dance teaches students in ways that no other subject can.
+Dance teaches students in different ways than any other subject.

 - Cultural traditions: Students of all backgrounds should not only learn about diverse cultural traditions, but they should experience and embody them.
 For example, students may have a lesson about how Puerto Rico became a US Territory.
-To go further and embody the experience of Puerto Ricans, students can learn Salsa dance.
+To go further and embody the experience of Puerto Ricans, students can learn how to dance Salsa.
 Embodying cultural traditions helps students make meaningful connections that will broaden their scope of the world.

 - The joy of movement: Dance is a uniquely joyful art form.
 Moving to music is fun, whether you’re practicing in class, performing in a show, or doing the YMCA at a wedding.
 As students overcome challenges, they experience the pleasure of improving their skills.
 Students should have joyful movement experiences every day!
 You’ll know if your students are having fun because they’ll smile and use the word “fun” in every sentence when you ask them “why” questions afterward!

 - Teamwork: Students learn teamwork by dancing with their peers.
-They practice safe personal space, dancing in unison by going in the correct direction in time without crashing, taking turns dancing and giving positive peer feedback, collaborating to create choreography, and sometimes performing!
+They practice safe personal space, dancing in unison by going in the correct direction in time without crashing into one another, taking turns dancing and giving positive peer feedback, collaborating to create choreography, and sometimes performing!
 Teamwork in dance helps students get along with others and learn to appreciate everyone’s contribution to the whole.

 - Acceptance of different perspectives: Students practice acceptance by watching their peers demonstrate their creativity.
-Every student makes different creative choices, exposing everyone to the beauty of diverse perspectives.
+Every student makes unique creative choices, exposing everyone to the beauty of diverse perspectives.

 - Creation of new work: Dance class offers a unique opportunity for students to create something entirely new through choreography.
 Each dance lesson equips students with new building blocks that they can incorporate into their own personal or group choreography.
 In arts classes like music and theater, students often read and perform existing works.
 Dance provides students the creative license to make something completely new and entirely their own.